-We’re now going to take an in-depth look at the layers of a rainforest, and see what animals and plants live in each one!
+We’re now going to take an in-depth look at the layers of a rainforest, and find out what animals and plants live in each one.

-We’re going to start at the bottom layer (the forest floor), and make our way right up to the emergent layer at the very top!
+We’ll start at the lowest layer (the forest floor), and make our way up to the emergent layer at the very top!

 The forest floor is a dark, damp and hot place.
 Only 2% of the sunlight that falls on a rainforest reaches the forest floor.

-Surprisingly, rainforest soil isn’t very rich in nutrients.
-This is why rainforest trees need wide – rather than deep – roots.
-They provide stability in the thin rainforest soil, and also help the trees to find the nutrients they need.
+Wide roots provide stability in the thin rainforest soil, and also help the trees find the nutrients they need.

-Living among the soil and leaf litter (dead leaves) are some of the rainforests most industrious animals: leafcutter ants.
+Living among the soil and leaf litter (dead leaves) are some of the rainforest’s most industrious animals: leafcutter ants.
 These incredible insects are found in the rainforests of Central and South America.
-They live in colonies of over a million insects, and grow their own food.
+They live in colonies of over a million insects, and – amazingly – grow their own food.

-You can learn more about leafcutter ants here: Leafcutter Ant Facts.
+- You can find out more about leafcutter ants here: Leafcutter Ant Facts.

 You may see lines of leafcutter ants marching up and down the branches of the understory.
-It’s also here where boa constrictors lie in wait, ready to drop down onto their prey as it passes by beneath them.
+It’s also here where snakes such as boa constrictors lie in wait, ready to drop down onto their prey as it passes by beneath them.

-Butterflies such as the colourful Blue Morpho might fly through the understory, searching for the rotting fruit on which they feed.
+Butterflies such as the colourful blue morpho fly through the understory, searching for the rotting fruit on which they feed.

 The canopy layer is made up of the branches and leaves of most of the rainforest’s trees.
 It’s between 30 and 45 metres (100 and 150 ft.) from the ground.
 More plant and animal species live in this layer than anywhere else in the rainforest.

 Only the very tallest rainforest trees break through the canopy to form the emergent layer.
-The emergent layer is over 45 m (150 ft.) from the ground (in some areas, the tallest trees are over 70 m (230 ft.)), and is the highest of the rainforest layers.
+The emergent layer is over 45 m (150 ft.) from the ground (in some areas, the tallest trees are over 70 m / 230 ft.).
+It is the highest of the rainforest layers.

-The emergent layer is breezy, wet and lacks shelter.
+The emergent layer is breezy, wet, and lacking in shelter.
 It can also be extremely hot, and is a rather inhospitable place.
 It doesn’t provide a suitable habitat for many plant or animal species.

 Rainforest Layers Conclusion

 We hope that you’ve enjoyed this guided tour of the layers of a rainforest.
-Now that you know all about the rainforest habitat, why not find out more about rainforests?
-What would you like to learn?
+Take a look at the following pages to discover more about the world’s rainforests…

-- Learn more about the animals that live in rainforests: Rainforest Animals.
+- Discover amazing animals that live in rainforests: Rainforest Animals List with Pictures & Facts.

-- Learn about the amazing plants that grow in rainforests: Rainforest Plants.
+- Find out about the amazing plants that grow in rainforests: Rainforest Plants.

-- Find out about the world’s biggest – and most famous – rainforest: The Amazon Rainforest.
+- Discover more about the world’s biggest – and most famous – rainforest: The Amazon Rainforest.